delta-rho/install-emr/emr-3.2.1/README.md

 #### Set up an s3 bucket ####

-We will use this to store the EMR startup scripts and you can also use it to store your HDFS data
+We will use this to store the EMR startup scripts and you can also use it to store your HDFS data.

 - Sign in to the [AWS management console](http://console.aws.amazon.com/)
 - Click "S3"